 On the way home, John and Emma stop for ice cream as a treat.
-John pays for the ice cream with a credit card, and more information is added to the comprehensive data profile of his preferences: the location of the store and how much he spent.^{31,32,33} One of the apps that track John's location is able to observe that John and Emma also stopped by a toy store.3 The information about where the family shopped during the day is passed along to data brokers, who combine it with the knowledge that he has a young child to pepper John's devices with targeted ads for sugary treats and for the toy store they visited.17
+John pays for the ice cream with a credit card, and more information is added to the comprehensive data profile of his preferences: the location of the store and how much he spent.
+31.32.33 One of the apps that track John's location is able to observe that John and Emma also stopped at a toy shop.
+3 The information about where the family shopped during the day is passed along to data brokers, who combine it with the knowledge that he has a young child to pepper John's devices with targeted ads for sugary treats and the toy shop they visited.
+17

 At the end of the day, a number of companies John has never interacted with, all around the world, have updated their profiles with information about him and his daughter.
-These companies know the location of the family's house, the park they visited, the news websites they read, the products they browsed, the ads they watched, their purchasing habits and the stores they visited.334 This data was collected and tracked across multiple apps John and his daughter used throughout the day, as well as from other sources.
-John had no idea how much data was being collected throughout the day, didn't always have control over it and didn't knowingly give permission for it to occur.34 As they search for a kid's movie on an app in their smart TV to kick back for the evening, the cycle of tracking, exchanging data, auctioning and re-targeting relentlessly continues.^{35,36}
+These companies know the location of the family's house, the park they visited, the news websites they read, the products they browsed, the ads they watched, their purchasing habits and the shops they visited.^{3,34} This data was collected and tracked across multiple apps John and his daughter used throughout the day, as well as from other sources.
+John had no idea how much data was being collected throughout the day, didn't always have control over it and didn't knowingly give permission for it to occur.^{3,4} As they search for a kid's film on an app in their smart TV to watch in the evening, the cycle of tracking, exchanging data, auctioning and retargeting continues relentlessly.^{25,36}